3 dogs

 And, even then it's still best to first check out any flea control product you plan to use, with your vet.
 He is the expert when it comes to giving advice about safety etc., because he has your dog's complete health history and/or knowledge of past allergic reactions to substances.

-That being said, I can share with you my opinion about flea treatment during dog pregnancy.
-First and foremost, I am completely opposed to the use of harsh chemicals such as are found in the spot-on type treatments because the active ingredients in these products are very toxic.
+That being said, we can share with you our opinion about flea treatment during dog pregnancy.
+First and foremost, we are completely opposed to the use of harsh chemicals such as are found in the spot-on type treatments because the active ingredients in these products are very toxic.

-I think the safest approach to flea control in dogs, is to use natural products and remedies and I believe this is especially important when a dog is pregnant with unborn fetuses that need to be considered as well.
+We think the safest approach to flea control in dogs, is to use natural products and remedies and this is especially important when a dog is pregnant with unborn fetuses that need to be considered as well.

-You can learn the details of using this type of approach in an article I have written on the topic of natural flea and tick control.
+You can learn the details of using this type of approach in an article we have written on the topic of natural flea and tick control.

 What it boils down to is that once you see a significant amount of fleas on your dog, they are almost definitely in your house, your yard, your pet's bedding and other favorite places where she likes to hang out.
 This means that you need a multi-step plan to treat all of these flea venues!
 The article mentioned above will tell you how to go about this.

 If, on the outside chance you don't have fleas all over the place and your dog isn't overrun with them, then the first step is to give her a long soak in the bath using a product like Dawn dish liquid.
-I know that Dawn may sound strange, but lots of dog owners have used it with great success.
+Although Dawn may sound strange, lots of dog owners have used it with great success.

 Get the liquid up around her neck and ears first to prevent the head area being used as an escape route for the fleas.
 After the bath most of the fleas will have drowned, but go ahead and run a fine-toothed flea comb throughout her coat to catch any that may be remaining.
 When you do this, inspect the comb and rinse out any fleas you find into the soapy bath water.